Power in Calm Decisions

 Calm says, “Choose what remains true after the feeling passes.”

 Calm does not mean avoidance.
 It does not mean endless delay.
-It means making decisions from a regulated, grounded place instead of a flooded one.
+It does not mean refusing to act.
+It means making decisions from a grounded place instead of a flooded one.
 It means learning that not every inner alarm deserves immediate obedience.

 Calm decision-making asks different questions.